JuStrait/PasswordGenerator/README.md

 ### * My Approach *

-- I approached this assignment with a goal to make it as simplistic as possible.
+- I approached this assignment with a goal to make it as simplistic as possible
-- After much research, I decided that I want to avoid the typical array formulas.
+- After much research, I wanted to avoid the typical, cluttered array formulas
-- So I wrote the code so that all variable are pulled from and pushed to global variables
+- So I wrote the code global string variables where i could to reduce excess lines
-- This allowed me to make minimal computations therefore keeping the code very clean
+- This allowed me to make minimal computations therefore keeping the code very "clean"
 - Without comment lines, there are only 41 lines of code on a standard format
 - Thanks for looking